-Japan, however, urged the Clinton and Bush administrations to keep North Korea on the terrorism list until North Korea resolved Japan's concerns over North Korean terrorism.
+Japan urged the Clinton and Bush administrations to keep North Korea on the terrorism list until North Korea resolved Japan's concerns.
 Japan's concerns are North Korea's sanctuary to members of the terrorist Japanese Red Army organization and evidence that North Korea kidnapped and is holding at least ten Japanese citizens.
 The Clinton Administration gave Japan's concern increased priority in U.S. diplomacy in 2000.
 Secretary Albright raised the issue of kidnapped Japanese when she met with Kim Jong-il in Pyongyang in October 2000.
 A high ranking State Department official met with family members of kidnapped Japanese in February 2001 and reportedly assured them that the Bush Administration would not remove North Korea from the terrorism list.
-Administration officials made references to the issue in 2002 after new evidence of North Korean kidnappings emerged.
 (See CRS Report RL30613, North Korea: Terrorism List Removal?)
-The State Department's annual report on terrorism for 2001 also cited evidence that the Moro Islamic Liberation Front in the Philippines, a combination guerrilla and terrorist group, had received North Korean arms.
+Kim Jong-il's admission of kidnapping Japanese during the Kim-Koizumi summit of September 2002 did not resolve the issue.
+His claim that 8 of the 13 admitted kidnapped victims are dead and his ambivalence regarding the return to Japan of the four living Japanese raised new issues for the Japanese government, including DNA testing of the remains of the dead, North Korean compensation to the families of the victims, and the possibility that more Japanese were kidnapped.
+(North Korea claims not to know the whereabouts of the thirteenth kidnapped victim.)